Revisiting nonprofit predictions for 2020

 There’s a bit of OMG humor flying around the internet right now that’s gone viral because it resonates so well.

 With apologies to the anonymous original author, here’s the gist: “There’s probably not a single person back in 2015 who got ‘what do you think you’ll be doing in five years?’ right.”

-It’s not quite December 31st yet, but we can safely report back to you already that our thoughts on “what [will be] up for nonprofits in 2020” were a bit … off.
+It’s not quite December 31st yet, but we can safely report back to you already that our thoughts on “what [will be] up for nonprofits in 2020” and nonprofit predictions were a bit … off.